Haworthiopsis attenuata 'Crazed Glaze'

 Haworthia attenuata 'Crazed Glaze'

-Haworthiopsis attenuata 'Crazed Glaze', formerly known as Haworthia attenuata 'Crazed Glaze', is a small succulent that forms rosettes of fleshy, dark green leaves covered with white, irregularly-shaped tubercles.
-The rosettes grow up to 6 inches (15 cm) tall and about the same in diameter.
-Leaves are up to 3.2 inches (8 cm) long and up 0.8 inches (2 cm) wide.
-Flowers are white with green or reddish-brown veins and typically appear from spring to fall on thin branched inflorescences.
+Haworthiopsis attenuata 'Crazed Glaze', formerly known as Haworthia attenuata 'Crazed Glaze', is a small succulent that forms rosettes of thick fleshy dark green leaves covered with white irregularly-shaped tubercles.
+Rosettes grow up to 6 inches (15 cm) in height and are nearly equal in diameter.
+Leaves are up to 3.2 inches (8 cm) long and 0.8 inches (2 cm) wide.
+Flowers are white with green or reddish-brown veins and appear on thin branched inflorescences, typically from spring to fall.

 How to Grow and Care for Haworthiopsis attenuata 'Crazed Glaze'